Crazyhead90/inventory-hunter/README.md

 ### What if inventory-hunter gets used by scalpers?

 I sure hope this doesn't happen...
-2020 is bad enough already.
+2020 and 2021 are bad enough already.
 My hope is that inventory-hunter levels the playing field a bit by giving real customers a better opportunity than they had previously.
 Serious scalpers will continue using automated checkout bots, and it is up to online retailers to combat this malarkey.

 ### Do I really need Docker?